 The stainless steel tin has a delicate, handsome curve that is a perfect fit for the thick mixing glass that also has a scale for measuring.
 The WMF Boston Shaker is perfect for both the professional and home bar.

 This Boston shaker is good for the beginner who wants to try out this style of shaker.
-First of all, the glass has a few popular cocktail recipes so if you need to know how to make a Martini or Daiquiri it's right there and there's no need to guess or pull out a recipe book.
+First of all, the glass has a few popular cocktail recipes printed on it, so if you need to know how to make a Martini or Daiquiri it's right there and there's no need to guess or pull out a recipe book.
 Second, this shaker has a rubber gasket on the glass.
-This creates a tight seal and eliminates, for the most part, the problem of the two pieces getting stuck together.
+This creates a tight seal and eliminates (for the most part) the problem of the two pieces getting stuck together.

 This 3-piece shaker from OXO is a very basic design that works just as it should.
 The tight seal and double-wall stainless steel makes it nice to use and avoid the surprise splash or cold hands.

 The other highlight of this shaker is the soft lid, which is easier to secure into place and doubles as a jigger with built-in measurements.